swiss-territorial-data-lab/proj-rooftops/README.md

     2. Using a random forest *with the ground truth*
         - `random_forest.py`:
             - train mode: if the parameter `TRAIN` is set to `True`, trains a model per office and saves them as pickle files, assesses the quality of the classification.
-            - inference mode: if the parameter `TRAIN` is set to `False`, use the saved models to make inferences on the roof planes.
+            - inference mode: if the parameter `TRAIN` is set to `False`, uses the saved models to make inferences on the roof planes.

 The corresponding command lines are provided here below.